anticipated-lotus/hyper-sketching/README.md

 ```

 ### Prepare species
-The species edge list will take much longer to prepare.
-This is due to the fact that for each species, the script will fetch the data on wikidata and the create an edge list from there.
+The species edge list will take a bit longer to prepare (2-3 minutes).
+We are downloading the entire taxonomy from Wikidata using [this query](https://w.wiki/9FKC).
-Use the command below to prepare the species edge list. :warning: this usually takes about 7 hours to run.
-So be patient :).
-In case you need to stop the process (using Ctrl+C), the function is equipped with a cache system that will allow you to restart the process from where you stopped it.
 ```bash
 python prepare_data/prepare_species.py
 ```